imperialism-cameroon/imperialism-cameroon.github.io/index.md

 ## Bibliography

-The source form the https://en.wikipedia.org/wiki/History_of_Cameroon and https://www.history.com is very good website to learn the  Imperialism .
+The source form the <https://en.wikipedia.org/wiki/History_of_Cameroon> and <https://www.history.com> is very good website to learn the  Imperialism.